 How does drawing work?

 When SadConsole draws a dirty surface, it does not draw it directly to the screen.
-Each Surface has a
+Each surface (a Console is a surface) has a

 Global.RenderOutput.
 This texture is then drawn to the screen.

 As stated above, each surface creates a texture that represents the final look of the console-surface.
 A

 SadConsole.Renderers.IRenderer object is responsible for this.
 When the renderer processes a surface, it first checks if the

 IsDirty property is set to

 true.
 If so, it updates the cached texture with the latest state of the surface.

 This is very efficient because there is less to render to the screen each frame.
 A 100x100 console has about 20,000 sprite-draws each frame.
 If a surface doesn’t change very often, this is a lot of wasted time for your GPU.
 By caching each draw to a texture, a single draw call is required each frame instead of all 20,000 individual draws.
 Once the 100x100 surface becomes dirty, then you would have the 20,000 individual draw calls that single dirty frame.

 Now that we know how surfaces are predrawn, let’s break down the code used to draw SadConsole.
 SadConsole is implemented as a MonoGame component,